Regent Seven Seas Cruises will celebrate the ship’s christening in Miami on 21 February 2020

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Michele Witthaus/Thursday, June 23, 2016/Categories: Interview, Marine operations
+Author: Michele Witthaus/23 June 2016/Categories: Interview, Marine operations

 What are IMO’s key priorities for the maritime sector arising from the COP21 climate talks in Paris in 2015?I welcome the landmark Paris Climate Change Agreement which sets a clear goal for action to limit global temperature increase.